 We woke up to stockings and cinnamon rolls.
 It was good to keep a little of our traditional Christmas.
 We then left the house to see Mary Poppins Returns which our family tremendously enjoyed.
-Some of the kids where quick to bring up how the plot mirrors our life currently.
+Some of the kids were quick to bring up how the plot mirrors our life currently.
 I had picked out a Chinese restaurant that Yelp had said would be open… unfortunately it wasn’t.

 We scrambled a bit to find a Chinese restaurant and ended up having to travel about 25 miles but found a restaurant we really enjoyed.
 When we got home our children were really interested in watching the original Mary Poppins.
-Unfortunately, our movies are boxed for our impending move so we had to find its box and dig it out.
+Unfortunately, our movies are boxed for our impending move so we had to find the box and dig it out.
 But, it was a good choice.
-We spent the entire day basking in our love of each other.
+We spent the entire day basking in our love for each other.
 It was a good Christmas made possible by the generosity and love of our chosen family.

 For me, one of the highlights happened just after we watched Mary Poppins Returns.
 As we returned to the car, there was an elderly homeless man on the street.
 I pulled out a couple of dollars to give him, as is our practice.
-After we passed and were near our car, my wife, who had noticed that I had a twenty-dollar bill said, “I think we should give him a $20.
-Give him a $20.”
+After we passed and were near our car, my wife, who had noticed that I had a twenty-dollar bill said, “I think we should give him a $20.”
 I pulled out a twenty and handed it to my youngest daughter to run it back to him.
 He was so overjoyed by that small, inconsequential gift!
 He repeatedly waved and thanked us as we were herding our five children into the car and driving away.
 I have never seen a homeless person so appreciative.
 It brought a tear to my eye.

 After we rounded the block and drove away my wife said, “We should have done more.
 We should have spent time with him and had a conversation with him.”
 She was right.
-Material means are important, and it felt good to share what had been given to us, but what we should have done is engage him in a more human way by sitting with him and acknowledging the Imago Dei in him.
+Material means are important, and it felt good to share what had been given to us, but what we should have done was engage him in a more human way by sitting with him and acknowledging the Imago Dei in him.
 What we did was good but … it was the easiest ‘good’ to do.

 A Lifestyle of Love